 Unskilled, but Strong: According to Daedalus: "The reason I didn't add any processing capabilities to Delta... is because she doesn't need any."
 Astraea does note at one point that she's no match for Ikaros in a straight fight because Ikaros has skill and tactical acumen while Astraea only knows how to hit things really hard.

 The first of the second-generation Angeloids, and also sent to Sorami City to kill Tomoki.
 Looks can be totally deceiving with her.
-Her formal designation is simply Second-Generation Angeloid, Type Epsilon.
+Possessing no formal designation for her particular model, she is referred to as simply Second-Generation Angeloid, Type Epsilon.

 Love Freak: One of the most blatant examples in all of Manga and Anime.
 Even her character song is named "Ai wo Ageru", i.e. "I'll give you love".
 She doesn't know what love is, though, but that doesn't stop her from being a freak about it.